upleveled/system-setup/linux.md

     It should print out a welcome message like this:<br><br>
     <img src="macos-6-docker-hello-world.png"><br><br>

 15. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
-Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".

-    Copy the following text, paste it in Hyper and hit return.
+    Copy the following text, paste it in the terminal and hit return.

     ```sh
-    npm install -g expo-cli
+    sudo npm install -g expo-cli
     ```

     On your phone, go to the app store and install Expo on your phone.
 Create an account and log in.